Seeing pink? You’re not the only one.

 Picnic beside the pink!
 Take a four-hour drive from Melbourne, followed by a short walk down to the salty lake.
 Stay in Dimboola or Horsham to make the most of your visit.

-Of course, because these lakes change colour due to a natural phenomenon, there are some days when their hues are softer, or the water runs dry.
+Of course, because these lakes change colour due to a natural phenomenon, there are some days when their pink hues are softer, or the water runs dry.
+In other words, due to factors like cloud cover and salinity levels, they don't stay the same pink colour all year round.
 Your best chance to catch the cotton-candy colours is when the sun is shining, and the region has experienced fresh rainfall.
 Plus, with a stay at one of our regional G’day Parks, you’re bound to find all sorts of treasures and beautiful scenery along the journey.

-Download the G’day Parks app to locate your next destination today!
+Turn pink on your next adventure, from Western Australia's Hutt Lagoon to South Australia's Lake MacDonnell!
+Download the G’day Parks app to locate your next pink lake destination today.